DeclanSmith2005/AutonomousQuackstonVehicle/logbook/week-02/2026-01-18_meeting-project_proposal.md

 **Key Points Discussed:**

-- **Perception:** Camera-based lane detection is the primary guy.
+- **Perception:** Camera-based lane detection is the primary.
 Use OpenCV and potentially Yolo for object detection (ducks/cars)
 - **Localization:** Utilize GPS coordinates (updated every 0.2–1s) and QR codes at nodes to confirm position.
 - **Path Planning:** Implement a node-based graph system using Dijkstra’s or A* algorithms to calculate the shortest path to fares.
 - **Control:** Implement PID loops for lane following.
 Speed will be dynamic—lowered for turns to improve PID stability and increased on straightaways